iRobotEducation/root-docs/README.md

 If Root is not responding as expected, hold the power button for 10 seconds to force the Root robot to turn off.

 > [!TIP]
+> The yellow nose button also acts as a "stop" button.
-> Pressing the yellow nose button will stop the motors and tell the iRobot Coding app to stop the running project.
+> Pressing it while a program is running will immediately stop the motors and tell the iRobot Coding app to stop the project.

 ## Charging